joelouthan/theologic.us/content/posts/confession-1689/1689-1-viii-the-inspiration-of-God-on-scripture.md

 ---
-title: "1689 Baptist Confession of Faith, Chapter 1.vii What is Necessary to be Known, Believed, and Observed by Scripture"
+title: "1689 Baptist Confession of Faith, Chapter 1.viii The Inspiration of God on Holy Scripture"
 author: Joseph Louthan
 publishDate: 2022-11-02T06:00:00-05:00
 categories: